Open-Systems-Pharmacology/OSPSuite.Documentation/Japanese_Population/Report.md

 - Muscle mass in Japanese was informed by considering the ratio of lean body mass to muscle mass indicated in the ICRP report ([Valentin, 2002](# 6.
 References)) and multiplying this with the reported lean body mass of Japanese.

 - No additional information was obtained for the gastrointestinal tract.
-Parametrization was taken from the Caucasian population ([Edginton et al., 2006](# 6.
+Parametrization was taken from the European population ([Edginton et al., 2006](# 6.
 References)).

 - No perfusion data was retrieved from the literature.
 Therefore, the ratio between organ blood flow rate and cardiac output for a certain age was taken from the ICRP report ([Valentin, 2002](# 6.
 References)) and applied to the cardiac output information obtained from the literature for the Japanese population.